Sibori Amsterdam: Succession to the throne

 Sibori Amsterdam was born around 1654 as the eldest son of Sultan Mandar Syah and his consort Lawa.
 The Dutch leanings of his father made him name two of his sons after cities in the Netherlands - a junior brother was called Prince Rotterdam.
-When Mandar Syah passed away from an epidemic in January 1675, Sibori Amsterdam succeeded to the throne with Dutch support.
+When Mandar Syah died from an epidemic in January 1675, Sibori Amsterdam succeeded to the throne with Dutch support.
 He professed his pro-Dutch standing, saying "If my father was half a Dutchman, I shall certainly be a whole one".
 Like his predecessor he realized that a good relationship with the Dutch could raise his prestige and power, since Ternate's resources were fragile.
 Thus he received a Dutch bodyguard including a sergeant and a corporal, which increased his reputations.
 It should be recalled that the VOC was at the peak of its power at this time, after victories in Ambon, Palembang, Aceh, Makassar, and Java.
 The new Sultan was nevertheless dissatisfied with the spice monopoly that the Company had imposed on his father, which led to a shortage of money for the Ternate court.